SyamalaB/FINREP/README.md

 2) Parentheses_Removed : The input text is preprocessed by removing the newline character, parenthesis and the text present within parenthesis.
 Duplicate entries and text with word count less than 7 are removed after text preprocesing.

-3) Stopwords_Removed : The input text is preprocessed by removing certain stop-words, the newline character, parenthesis and the text present within parenthesis.
+3)Manual_Stopwords_Removed : The input text is preprocessed by removing certain stop-words, the newline character, parenthesis and the text present within parenthesis.
 Duplicate entries and text with word count less than 7 are removed after text preprocesing.